pszdev30/market_watchlists/README.md

 ## What I'm working on now
+- Page for upcoming earnings reports (ran out of API calls for the month :( )

 - Editable column names

 - Live reloading (I've failed on this a couple times but hopefully I'll get it soon)